Rocky Bushiri

 Rocky Bushiri Kisonga (born 30 November 1999) is a professional footballer who plays as a centre-back for side Hibernian and the DR Congo national team.

 He has previously played for K.V.
 Oostende and Norwich City, spending almost the entirety of his spell at Norwich on loan at other clubs.

-Bushiri was born in Belgium and played for their under-19 and under-21 teams.
+Bushiri was born in DR Congo, his family moved to Belgium soon after.
+He played for Belgian under-19 and under-21 teams.
 He switched his international allegiance to DR Congo in March 2023, and made his full international debut for them later that year.

 Club career

 Oostende

 Bushiri joined the youth academy of K.V.
 Oostende in 2012 after impressing in a provincial tournament representing Walloon Brabant.
 He signed his first professional contract with Oostende in June 2017, for two years.
 He made his professional debut in a 1–0 Belgian First Division A loss to KV Mechelen on 9 December 2017, becoming the youngest-ever debutant for Oostende.